Mary Eccles, Viscountess Eccles: Art collections

+While Lady Eccles private library was most likely her principal focus of interest she also, over a dedicated sixty years of collecting, assembled a collection of eighteenth-century British pictures.
+These included standouts like The Misses Garrick by Johann Zoffany and Captain John Stanley by Thomas Gainsborough.

 Later years

 Mary Hyde married David Eccles, 1st Viscount Eccles in 1984, becoming The Right Honourable The Viscountess Eccles.
-They founded the Eccles Centre for American Studies at the British Library in 1992 as Lord Eccles had previously been its Chairman.
+They founded the Eccles Centre for American Studies at the British Library in 1992 as Lord Eccles had previously been its chairman.

 Lady Eccles died at Four Oaks Farm on 26 August 2003, aged 91.
 At the time of her death, she had been working on a book.

 Honours

 Lady Eccles was made an Honorary Fellow of Samuel Johnson's college at Oxford, Pembroke College.
 She was also Benjamin Franklin Fellow of the Royal Society of Arts.
+In 1976 Mary Hyde became one of the first women members of the Grolier Club.
 She was a member of The Roxburghe Club, an exclusive society of bibliophiles, from 1985 to 2003.
 She was also an elected member of the American Philosophical Society (1978).